Chances are that if you’ve headed to Disney World recently, you’ve done so with a MagicBand on your wrist and your phone in your hand.

-If you’re looking to eat in Disney World, you’re going to want to make an Advance Dining Reservation.
-This little button will give you access to making new reservations, and canceling or changing old ones.
+If you’re looking to eat a sit-down meal in Disney World, you’re going to want to make an Advance Dining Reservation.
+This little button will give you access to making new reservations and canceling or changing old ones.
 Plus, you can view and manage your Disney Dining Plan (when available).

 Looking to snag some added admission or features for your trip?
 Hit that plus button!
-You’ll be able to buy tickets and Annual Passes, and buy and access Memory Maker.
+You’ll be able to buy tickets, make Park Pass Reservations, and buy and access Memory Maker.

 The Search Screen

 Next up is the search screen where you can search for anything and everything.
 See the status of attractions, information, hours, accessibility info, find things on the map, and get directions with this feature.

 You can even search a topic like “Frozen” and find all of the Frozen-inspired experiences!